instantiator/blog-source/blog-site/content/post/rocketship-template.md

 categories: ["article"]
 ---

-Presenting a simple template to develop, publish, and test a simple .NET service backend on AWS, with serverless Lambda functions, supported by DynamoDb, behind an API Gateway, and protected by Cognito auth.
+Presenting a simple template to develop, publish, and test a simple C# service backend on AWS, with serverless Lambda functions, supported by DynamoDb, behind an API Gateway, and protected by Cognito auth.

 _Hopefully this will accelerate some early prototyping for some of my projects, and perhaps you'll find it useful as a reference too._